Understanding Capital Gains Tax

 How often do tax laws and regulations change?

-It’s crucial to stay updated or work with a tax professional to ensure you’re compliant and taking advantage of any new tax benefits.
+Tax laws and regulations can change annually depending on legislative actions.Make sure to stay up to date or work with a tax professional to be compliant and take advantage of any new tax benefits.

 Can I avoid capital gains tax if I reinvest the profits?